 Written comment period for an upcoming Council meeting

-The comment period will begin about 2 weeks before the Council meeting, once the agenda is settled and the larger analytical documents in support of Council actions (initial review and final action documents) have been posted.
+The comment period will begin about 2 weeks before the Council’s Scientific and Statistical Committee and/or Advisory Panel meeting, once the agenda is settled and the larger analytical documents in support of Council actions (initial review and final action documents) have been posted.
 The comment period will close at 5pm Alaska time on the Wednesday or Thursday before the meeting, which provides a balance between maximizing the opportunity for the public to digest and comment on staff documents for the upcoming meeting and allowing an opportunity for Council, SSC, and Advisory Panel members and the public to read through all the comments before the meeting begins.
 Written comments on an upcoming Council action must be submitted during the open comment period or in conjunction with oral testimony (see section below).

 Also consistent with oral testimony, only one written comment is allowed per agenda item per person.
 The only exception is that an individual may submit a comment on behalf of themself, and also be the person who submits their organization’s written comment letter.

 All comments are reviewed by Council staff.
 While in most cases this is primarily to ensure they are appropriately categorized by agenda item, there have recently been instances of profanity or threats being included among the comments, which are at odds with the Council’s policy of maintaining a respectful and open environment, and for which Council staff will screen.
 We want to publish your comments, but we expect conversations to follow the conventions of polite discourse.
 Therefore, we won’t post comments that:

 - Contain vulgar language, personal attacks of any kind, or offensive terms that target protected classes

 - Promote services or products (non-commercial links that are relevant to the blog post or comment are acceptable)